 AO3 is usually assessed using command words such as: Evaluate, Justify, Predict.
 To help students approach these questions, it can be useful to encourage small groups of students to collaborate.
 They can work together to brainstorm what they know and plan the answer together before writing their own personal answer.
 Then show students the mark scheme so they can reflect on their own answer and encourage them to annotate improvements.
 This is an exercise in critical thinking, with practice, confidence will grow and technique will become more refined and students will become increasingly successful at achieving marks for this learning objective.

-Therefore, it is reasonable that any Mock exams that we:
+It is reasonable that any Mock exams that we:

 - Give students a list of topics to revise and include helpful links such as BBC Bitesize to aid with revision